Healthy Sweet Potato Brownies - Deliciously gooey and low in sugar to boot, these brownies make a great treat!

 The added cocoa powder is but a smidgen, allowing the orange tuber to shine in all its glory.
 Please keep in mind, if you don't like sweet potatoes, these probably aren't for you!

-If you are a lover of sweet potatoes and low sugar treats, then keep reading friends!
+If you are a lover of sweet potatoes and low sugar treats, then keep reading!

 These soft and gooey treats make a great pre-workout snack.
-I often make and consume half the batch prior to a late afternoon gym trip, and the combination of ingredients makes for an awesome, energetic session!
+I often make and consume half the batch prior to a late afternoon routine, and the combination of ingredients makes for an awesome, energetic session!